liamross/react-workflow/README.md

 };

 group = {
   title: string,      // Title of the group for the blocks library.
-  types: array,   // Array of block types to include in group.
+  blockTypes: array,  // Array of block types to include in group.
 };
 ```

+## Todo:

+- [ ] Implement Halo Menu as plugin?
+- [ ] Parameters for read only
+- [ ] Split up parameters